International Consolidated Airlines Group, S.A. – Annual report – 31 December 2025

 Payments associated with asset financed liabilities are presented as follows in the Consolidated cash flow statement:

-- the proceeds received from asset financed liabilities are presented within cash flows from financing activities;
+- The proceeds received from asset financed liabilities are presented within cash flows from financing activities;

-- the repayments of the principal element of asset financed liabilities are presented within cash flows from financing activities; and
+- The repayments of the principal element of asset financed liabilities are presented within cash flows from financing activities; and

-- the payments of the interest element of asset financed liabilities are included within cash flows from operating activities.
+- The payments of the interest element of asset financed liabilities are included within cash flows from operating activities.

 Lessor accounting